Clinical Psychology Postdoctoral Fellowship

 Evaluation

 In keeping with the core competencies, fellows are assessed within the areas of integration of science and practice, individual and cultural diversity, ethical and legal matters, psychological assessment, psychotherapeutic interventions, and academic and organizational contributions.
-By the end of the fellowship, the successful fellow will demonstrate advanced proficiency in each competency.
+By the end of the fellowship, the successful fellow will demonstrate proficiency in each competency.

 The fellow is provided with ample opportunities to provide feedback to supervisors and the director throughout the program.
 This includes conducting a written evaluation at the end of the fellowship.
-In the event of a grievance, the fellow has access to due process procedures.

 Application Information